Master of Arts (Thesis only)

 - The Research Training Program (RTP) Scholarship is usually only offered to domestic students, but in very rare circumstances, can be offered to international students too.

-- The Melbourne Research Scholarship (MRS) is available to both domestic and international students
+- Graduate Research Scholarships available to both domestic and international students

 In addition, you can view further scholarships with international student eligibility through the Faculty of Arts Scholarships web page.